-Companies nowadays not only employ Research and Development (R&D) teams, but list the problems they’re working on to the public as an attempt to get help from anyone.
-Certain companies even offer huge prizes for solving a problem on crowdsourcing site like InnoCentive, and the cost is fairly cheap compared to employing a huge R&D team.
+Companies nowadays not only employ Research and Development (R&D) teams but list the problems they’re working on to the public as an attempt to get help from anyone.

 Types of Crowdsourcing

 Crowdfunding: Projects are funded by a large group of people, like most charity events.
-Kickstarter is a great example, which millions of dollars are funded into all kinds of projects from movies to gadgets – with all the funds coming from people interested in supporting the project.
+Kickstarter is a great example, in which millions of dollars are funded into all kinds of projects, from movies to gadgets – with all the funds coming from people interested in supporting the project.

-Crowdwisdom: Where users ask questions in front of a large pool of people willing to answer, like Yahoo Answers.
-A more serious form of crowdwisdom can be found at InnoCentive, which is a community where large corporations post technical or scientific problems to people who can help to solve the questions.
+This is where users ask questions in front of a large pool of people willing to answer, like Yahoo Answers.
+A more serious form of crowd wisdom can be found at InnoCentive, which is a community where large corporations post technical or scientific problems to people who can help to solve the questions.

 More famous examples of crowdsourcing include the Netflix Prize, where Netflix invited people to improve their collaborative filtering algorithm and offered a $1 million prize for it.